Grilled Cabbage Salad with Sesame Chicken

 and crushed peanuts.

 Suffice to say you’ll find me grilling cabbage (and lettuce!) all summer long, because YUM.
 The charred edges and smoky flavor is one I firmly stand behind.
-It mellows out the funky cabbage smell, and turns this vegetable mellow and sweet.
+It mellows out the funky cabbage smell, and turns this vegetable mellow and sweet, similar to roasted cabbage steaks.

 The best way to grill cabbage:

-1. Cut it into wedges or halves, leaving the core intact, so there’s no need for a grill pan.
+1. Cut the cabbage in half vertically through the core.
+Then cut each half again so you have 4 wedges, again cutting vertically through the core so it stays intact and holds the cabbage together.
+You won’t need a grill pan this way.
 This helps to keep all the leaves stuck together, and gives you plenty of surface area for charring.

 2. The goal here is to char the exterior (make sure to hit those wedges on all three surfaces!) while gently softening the interior, leaving a bit of raw crunch at the very center.
 The tough outer leaves are great for cushioning the heat.